 After Seber's change of plea hearing, Robbins father told reporters that he was not satisfied with the length of the sentence, and that he had hoped to see a prison term of at least four years.
 The court has launched a pre-sentencing investigation: a final decision is expected within four to six weeks.

-At Aaron Sachs and Associates, our car accident attorneys represent the victims of drunk driving accidents in Joplin, Missouri, and throughout the surrounding areas, including Carthage, Webb City, Lamar, Pierce City, Noel, Neosho and Nevada.
+At Aaron Sachs & Associates, P.C., our car accident attorneys represent the victims of drunk driving accidents in Joplin, Missouri, and throughout the surrounding areas, including Carthage, Webb City, Lamar, Pierce City, Noel, Neosho and Nevada.
 To schedule an appointment for a free initial consultation, please call us toll-free at 1-888-777-AUTO, or visit our website.

 Attorney meetings by appointment only